MizterB/RetroPie-Setup-Ubuntu/README.md

 ## Calling Single Functions or Optional Scripts

 Running the installer script `retropie_setup_ubuntu.sh` without any arguments results in the full installer logic being executed.
-However, you can also pass individual function names as arguments, and the script will just execute those functions.
+But you can also pass individual function names as arguments, and the script will just execute those functions.
 For example:

 `sudo ~/RetroPie-Setup-Ubuntu/retropie_setup_ubuntu.sh "set_resolution_xwindows 720x640"`